-- Whether or not to associate the platform device MiVoice Border Gateway to this site, and if so specify the following: - The MiVoice Border Gateway cluster zone - The MiVoice Border Gateway installer password. - An optional default CESID, MiVoice Business zone and CPN
+- If to associate the platform device MiVoice Border Gateway to this site, and if so specify the following: - The MiVoice Border Gateway cluster zone - The MiVoice Border Gateway installer password.

+• An optional default CESID, MiVoice Business zone and CPN

-So essentially a site dictates whether or not a Mitel phone, SIP, or UC set is registered on a MiVoice Border Gateway and which cluster zone it is assigned to.
+So essentially a site dictates if a Mitel phone, SIP, or UC set is registered on a MiVoice Border Gateway and which cluster zone it is assigned to.
 When properly set up, this insulates the customer administrator from having to know about or deal with MiVoice Border Gateways.
 Furthermore, it provides a way to automatically assign a default CESID and CPN simply by selecting a site for a user.